themesberg/flowbite/content/getting-started/quickstart.md

 ## Getting started

-Flowbite can be installed via NPM and installed as a Tailwind CSS plugin and use the JavaScript API via the data attributes interface or programatically to power the interactive UI components.
+Flowbite can be easily integrated into your project through NPM.
+It functions as a plugin for Tailwind CSS and offers both a data attributes interface and a JavaScript API for powering interactive UI components.

 ### Require via NPM